ikoevska/docs/docs/ui/professional-ui-components/AutoCompleteTextView/autocomplete-completion-modes.md

 `RadAutoCompleteTextView` provides the following modes for the filtering of suggestions:

-- {% typedoc_link enums:AutoCompleteCompletionMode,member:StartsWith %}
+* {% typedoc_link enums:AutoCompleteCompletionMode,member:StartsWith %}
-- {% typedoc_link enums:AutoCompleteCompletionMode,member:Contains %}
+* {% typedoc_link enums:AutoCompleteCompletionMode,member:Contains %}

-You can change the completion mode with the {% typedoc_link classes:RadAutoCompleteTextView,member:completionMode %} property of `RadAutoCompleteTextView`.
+You can set the completion mode with the {% typedoc_link classes:RadAutoCompleteTextView,member:completionMode %} property of `RadAutoCompleteTextView`.
 The default value is {% typedoc_link enums:AutoCompleteCompletionMode,member:StartsWith %}.

 <snippet id='autocomplete-completion-mode'/>